A Theory of Conversion Relations for Prefixed Units of Measure: Conclusion

 In a model with fine-grained conversion relations, the problem is easily side-stepped: $\Usym{rad}$ as a unit of plane angle does not require any reductionistic definition at all, let alone one that equates it unintendendly with other units.
 Rather, $\Usym{rad}$ is codimensional with, but can be left unconvertible to, both $\Usym{sr}$ and $1$, in the well-defined conversion relation of choice.

-In fact, the possibility to have a partition of multiple intercovertible components within a set of codimensional units behaves like a subtype system.
-We leave the intriguing question whether this feature models relevant issues of quantity ontology to future research.
+In fact, the possibility to have a partition of multiple interconvertible components within a set of codimensional units behaves like a subtype system.
+We leave the intriguing question whether this feature models relevant issues of quantity ontology, in particular whether it is a suitable complement for the concept of quantity kinds, to future research.